intjelic/python-sfml/doc/source/api/network.rst

       address, and should be used for optimization purposes only (like sending the address through a socket).
-The integer produced by this function can then be converted back to a :class:`sfml.network.IpAddress` with the proper constructor.
+The integer produced by this function can then be converted back to a :class:`IpAddress` with the proper constructor.

       :type: integer